Mental Health Services Bios

 M. Cristina Cruza-Guet

-M. Cristina Cruza-Guet (postdoctoral fellow) received her PhD from Lehigh University in 2010 and began a postdoctoral position at Yale University School of Medicine.
-She plans to specialize clinically in work with Hispanics with co-occurring mental health and substance abuse disorders, engage in public sector initiatives that address disparities in access to mental health care among this population, and develop community-inclusive and peer-based interventions for them.
+Cruza-Guet (postdoctoral fellow) received her PhD from Lehigh University in 2010 and began a postdoctoral position at Yale University School of Medicine.
+She plans to clinically specialize in work with Hispanics with co-occurring mental health and substance abuse disorders, engage in public sector initiatives that address disparities in access to mental health care among this population, and develop community-inclusive, peer-based interventions for them.

-Cindy Feng received a JD from Harvard Law School and is currently pursuing a doctoral degree in clinical psychology at the Rutgers University Graduate School of Applied and Professional Psychology (GSAPP).
-Her interests lie in social justice-oriented psychotherapy with ethnic minority immigrants, substance abuse interventions with ethnic minorities afflicted with co-morbid severe psychopathology, and culturally sensitive forensic evaluations.
+Feng received a JD from Harvard Law School and is currently pursuing a doctoral degree in clinical psychology at the Rutgers University Graduate School of Applied and Professional Psychology.
+Her interests lie in social justice-oriented psychotherapy with ethnic minority immigrants, substance abuse interventions with ethnic minorities afflicted with co-morbid severe psychopathology and culturally sensitive forensic evaluations.